marcdotson/advanced-coursework/README.md

-# Antecedents to and Effects of Participating in Advanced Coursework
+# Antecedents to and Effects of Advanced Coursework

 ## Description